phreeza/manuscript_axon_potentials/doc/manuscript.md

-We demonstrate these properties using two models of varying complexity, both of them based on a forward model of the extracellular field potential [@Holt1999Electrical;@Gold2006Origin].
+We demonstrate these properties using two models of varying complexity, both of them based on a forward model of the extracellular field potential [@Holt1999Electrical; @Gold2006Origin].
 The first model includes a detailed multicompartment model of the axon population.
 The second is an analytically tractable simplification of a generic bundle of axons.
-Finally, we demonstrate the properties in real data using as a set of in-vivo electrophysiological recordings from the barn owl brain stem.
+Finally, we demonstrate the properties in experimental data using as a set of in-vivo electrophysiological recordings from the barn owl brain stem.

 - Some more refs to add: Ray Maunsell 2011, Belluscio 2012, Weiss 2010, rall,